kokonut27/GitHub-User-Search/README.md

 ![Screenshot 2021-11-01 7.11.58 PM](https://storage.googleapis.com/replit/images/1635808505966_66a62e5f20f665184b401ee63c78c442.png)
 ![Screenshot 2021-11-01 7.11.45 PM](https://storage.googleapis.com/replit/images/1635808479099_af5028d2012d28c3dd0b09f190464070.png)

-> **I'm super sorry for my lame screenshots, I'll try and work on making the project work on the original Repl!**
+> **I'm super sorry for my lame screenshots lol**

 ## How it works
 So the main piece to this project was [git_api](https://github.com/JBYT27/GitAPI), which is a package I created to retrieve GitHub stats through python.
 The next main piece to this project is sending and retrieving requests and data, which @Highwayman explained to me very thoroughly (thanks ^^) [here](https://replit.com/talk/ask/How-to-retrieving-JavaScript-variable-data-using-Python/147113).
 The final piece was the CSS and the HTML, which was basically all markup or styling.
 To explain it much, much, *much* thoroughly, read below.
+Also, thanks to @DillonB07 for helping me test some errors and solve some errors!

 ### The very thorough explanation ^^
 So the first part to this project was git_api, mentioned before above. git_api is a package that retrieves GitHub data through queries and graphql, which can be read about [here](https://docs.github.com/en/graphql).
 By using git_api, I could retrieve github data very successfully, however I stumbled upon a big roadblock that frankly, stumped me for a while.